jonathanyeh0723/meme-generator/README.md

 Further, we need to configure basic settings that the AWS Command Line Interface (AWS CLI) uses to interact with AWS API.
 The following example shows sample values. **Replace them with your own values** as described in the following sections.

-Note that if encountered `Command 'aws' not found`, you can install aws cli with following:
+*Note that if you encounter `Command 'aws' not found` message, you can install aws cli with following:
 ```
-sudo apt install awscli
+$ sudo apt install awscli
 ```

 ```